 Innovation Isn’t Tech-Driven

 Tying into the above, an ongoing theme across the conference was the need to roll with changes as they arrive and accept what they demand.
-This could be learning a new skill, setting aside some work you’ve done on previous innovations that are now obsolete or unnecessary, or even switching industries or markets that were previously unprofitable or inaccessible.
-Encourage your team to broaden their horizons and to constantly update their knowledge base and skill set so when an opportunity comes along, they can grab it.
+This could be learning a new skill, setting aside some work you’ve done on previous innovations that are now obsolete or unnecessary or even switching industries or markets that were previously unprofitable or inaccessible.
+Encourage your team to broaden their horizons and to constantly update their knowledge base and skill set.
+So that when an opportunity comes along, they can grab it.

 Leave Ego Behind

 One of the more surprising overarching themes, as well, was how ego interferes.
-Cisco’s Alex Goryachev discussed a task that most innovation committees probably wouldn’t consider: shortening the line at the cafeteria.
-He points out that if an innovation team can’t handle what should be a simple task, how will they achieve more complex ones?
-Innovation should be considered by what impact it has on the employees and what they care about.
+Cisco’s Alex Goryachev discussed a task that most innovation committees probably wouldn’t consider, shortening the line at the cafeteria.
+He points out that if an innovation team can’t handle what should be a simple task.
+How will they achieve more complex ones?
+Innovation should be considered by what impact it has on the employees.
+What they care about.
 If they’re sick of waiting for lunch, solve that problem.

 Walk The Walk

 The final overarching theme is that it’s not enough to say you want innovation; you have to demonstrate it.
 This takes many forms: backing team member ideas, engaging with innovation software yourself, celebrating innovation in the many forms in your company, and even more.
 Engagement is the only way innovation can be launched in any organization.

 Of course, innovation on the ground is more complicated than a few overarching themes.
 To learn how innovation platforms can open up your entire organization to the power of innovation, contact us.

 Powerful innovation starts as an idea.
 Launch your IdeaScale community today

 IdeaScale is an innovation management solution that inspires people to take action on their ideas.
 Your community’s ideas can change lives, your business and the world.
 Connect to the ideas that matter and start co-creating the future.